-- Trauma - 1.
-Place in spinal motion restriction if indicated. - 2.
-See injury specific guidelines. - 3.
-If bleeding, see injury specific guidelines.

-- 1. Monitor SpO2, if <94%, 1-15 LPM via NC or NRB, titrate to 94%. - 2.
-Consider treating for pain.
-See protocol AGEN-03. - If loss of consciousness: - 3.
-Obtain blood glucose level.
-If <70 mg/dL, see protocol ANRO-03. - 4.
+Adult Trauma ATRA-UL Trauma 1.
+Place in spinal motion restriction if indicated.
+See injury specific guidelines.
+If blooding, see injury specific guidelines.
+3. If bleeding, see injury specific guidelines.
+Treatment #1- Symptomatic: 1.
+Monitor SpO2, if <94%, 1-15 LPM via NC or NRB, titrate to 94%.
+2. Consider treating for pain.
+See protocol AGEN-03 .
+If loss of consciousness: Obtain blood glucose level.
+If <70 mg/dL, see protocol ANRO-03.
 Consider stroke screen.
 If positive, see protocol ANRO-01.

-If chest pain:

-- 5. Cardiac monitor. - 6.
-Consider 12 lead ECG.
+If chest pain: 5.
+Cardiac monitor.
+6. Consider 12 lead ECG.
 Obtain if concern for medical emergency caused traumatic event or blunt trauma to chest.

-Treatment #2- Grossly symptomatic or signs or shock:

-- 1. Cardiac monitor. - 2.
-Monitor SpO2, if <94%, O2 1-15 LPM via NC or NRB, titrate to 94%. - 3.
-Consider treating for pain.
-See protocol AGEN-03.

-If loss of consciousness or ALOC:

-- 4. Obtain blood glucose level.
-If <70 mg/dL, see protocol ANRO-03. - 5.
+Treatment #2- Grossly symptomatic or signs or shock: 1.
+Cardiac monitor.
+Monitor SpO2, if <94%, O2 1-15 LPM via NC or NRB, titrate to 94%.
+3. Consider treating for pain.
+See protocol AGEN-03 .
+If loss of consciousness or ALOC: Obtain blood glucose level.
+If <70 mg/dL, see protocol ANRO-03.
 Consider stroke screen.
-If positive, see protocol ANRO-01. - If chest injury: - 6.
+If positive, see protocol ANRO-01.
+If chest injury: 6.
 Consider 12 lead ECG.
-Obtain if concern for medical emergency caused traumatic event or blunt trauma to chest. - 7.
-Large bore IV x2, NS, TKO.

-8. If SBP <90, NS 500ml rapid IVF bolus.
+Obtain if concern for medical emergency caused traumatic event or blunt trauma to chest.
+7. Large bore IV x2, NS, TKO.
+If SBP <90, NS 500ml rapid IVF bolus.
 Titrate to SBP >90, max of 1L.

-If after 1 L of NS, SBP<90

-9. Epinephrine 10mcg 1:100,000 IV/IO every 3 min, titrate to SBP> 90.

-For blunt or penetrating trauma to the torso:

-10. TXA 1 gm IVP over 1 minute or infusion in 100ml NS over 10 min.

-- 1. If brain injury is suspected, elevate the head of the patient as long as no signs of shock are present. - 2.
-Head injured patients that require intubation (No gag reflex and cannot protect own airway AAIR-01) if time allows, pre-medicate head injured patients with fentanyl 2 mcg/kg IVP/IO prior to intubation. - 3.
-Traumatic brain patients are especially sensitive to hypotension and hypoxia. - 4.
+If after 1 L of NS, SBP<90 9.
+Epinephrine 10mcg 1:100,000 IV/IO every 3 min, titrate to SBP> 90.
+For blunt or penetrating trauma to the torso: 10.
+2 gm TXA IV/IO over 1 minute or infusion in 100ml NS over 10 min.
+Considerations: If brain injury is suspected, elevate the head of the patient as long as no signs of shock are present.
+2. Head injured patients that require intubation (No gag reflex and cannot protect own airway AAIR-01) if time allows, pre-medicate head injured patients with fentanyl 2 mcg/kg IVP/IO prior to intubation.
+Traumatic brain patients are especially sensitive to hypotension and hypoxia.
 Transport patient in position of comfort if not in spinal precautions.
-Place pregnant patients in left lateral recumbent position. - 5.
-If concern for spinal cord injury, patient should be laid flat.
-If patient is without thoracic or lumbar tenderness, may be placed in semi-fowler position no greater than 30 degrees. - 6.
-All patients with a period of unconsciousness should be transported to an emergency department for evaluation. - 7.
-If patient meets Trauma Triage Criteria, transport to approved trauma center. - 8.
-Scene time should be LESS THAN 10 MINUTES
+Place pregnant patients in left lateral recumbent position.
+5. If concern for spinal cord injury, patient should be laid flat.
+If patient is without thoracic or lumbar tenderness, may be placed in semi-fowler position no greater than 30 degrees.
+6. All patients with a period of unconsciousness should be transported to an emergency department for evaluation.7.
+If patient meets Trauma Triage Criteria, transport to approved trauma center. a patient meets frauma mage chiena, transport to approved trauma center.
+Scene time should be LESS THAN 10 MINUTES Base Hospital Orders

-1. Consult Base Hospital if additional orders are needed or patient has atypical presentation.

-Injury Specific Guidelines
+Adult Trauma Injury Specific Guidelines